10 minute read

 Difference between omnichannel and multichannel customer support

-Both omnichannel and multichannel customer support use more than one platform to deliver customer services.
+Both omnichannel and multichannel customer service and support use more than one platform to deliver customer services.

 However, there is still a difference between the two.